 Property managers follow Low Income Housing Tax Credit Program rules to assess if a caregiver meets the definition of live-in aide.
 Medical verification may be necessary.
 If a caregiver meets the live-in aide definition, the household is eligible for a larger unit.
-See page 20 for the Live-in Aide section.
+See Live-in Aide section.